MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 Holly Dickson is Adatum’s Microsoft 365 Administrator.
 Since a Microsoft 365 user account has not been set up for her, she initially signed into Microsoft 365 as the MOD Administrator account (the default Global administrator) in the previous lab.
 In this task, you will continue to be logged in as the MOD Administrator, during which you will create a Microsoft 365 user account for Holly.
 You will also assign the Microsoft 365 Global Administrator role to Holly's account.
 This role will give Holly permissions to perform all administrative functions within Microsoft 365.
 Following this task, you will log in using Holly's new account and you will perform all remaining labs using Holly's persona.

 **License Note:** Before creating Holly's account, you will first verify the number of available licenses.
-In doing so, you will note that while your lab tenant provides 20 Microsoft 365 E5 licenses and 20 Enterprise Mobility + Security E5 licenses, all of those licenses have already been assigned to the existing user accounts created by your lab hosting provider.
-As such, you must first unassign one of each license from an existing user so that you can assign the licenses to Holly.
+In doing so, you will note that while your lab tenant provides 20 Microsoft 365 E5 licenses and 20 Enterprise Mobility + Security E5 licenses, all those licenses have already been assigned to the existing user accounts created by your lab hosting provider.
+As such, you must first unassign one of each license from an existing user so that you can assign them to Holly.

 **Important:** As a best practice in your real-world deployment, you should always write down the credentials of the first Global administrator account (in this lab, it's the MOD Administrator account, whose username is admin@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider).
 You should store away this account information for security reasons. **This account should be a non-personalized identity** that owns the highest privileges possible in a tenant.
 It should **not** be MFA activated because it is not personalized.
 Because the username and password for this first Global admin account are typically shared among several users, this account is a perfect target for attacks; therefore, it's always recommended that organizations create personalized service admin accounts (for example, an Exchange admin, SharePoint admin, and so on) and keep as few personal Global admins as possible.
 For those personal Global admins that you do create in your real-world deployment, they should each be mapped to a single user (such as Holly Dickson), and they should each have Azure Active Directory Multi-Factor Authentication (MFA) enforced.